How Digital Transformation Can Greatly Improve Your IT Operations

-Through process improvement, developing worker skills and product development, technology tends to increase productivity in business operations.
-While the exact size of that improvement is still a matter of academic debate, technologies like email make communication about business operations considerably faster and easier, increasing the overall productivity of workers.
-Technologies like online customers service and customer support pages also reduce the need for personal attention and increase the productivity of investments in these areas without sacrificing customer experience.
+Through process improvement, developing worker skills, and product development, technology tends to increase productivity in business operations.
+While the exact size of that improvement is still a matter of academic debate.
+Technologies like email make communication about business operations considerably faster and easier.
+Increasing the overall productivity of workers.
+Technologies like online client service and client support pages also reduce the need for personal attention.
+This increases the productivity of investments in these areas without sacrificing client experience.

 Whether through faster airplanes or online data transfers, technology tends to accelerate the rate of business operation.
 What once took weeks through the mail or face-to-face interactions can now be accomplished in seconds with a keystroke.
-Online money transfers, Web purchasing and Internet file sharing all tend to accelerate the production cycle, making the capitalization, production, sale, and distribution of goods considerably faster.
+Online money transfers, Web purchasing, and Internet file-sharing all tend to accelerate the production cycle.
+Allowing the capitalization, production, sale, and distribution of goods considerably faster.

-From an operations standpoint, technological acceleration and digital transformation both forces companies to move faster to meet consumer demands and provides the tools for them to do so.
+From an operations standpoint, technological acceleration and digital transformation both force companies to move faster.
+Allowing to meet consumer demands and provides the tools for them to do so.

-The ease with which companies can communicate and transfer resources on a global scale makes them more likely to conduct business with a global web of clients and suppliers.
-Technology like Internet video conferencing and instant access to economic data from around the world makes it just as feasible to conduct business or make investments in a neighboring town as doing so on another continent.
+The ease with which companies can communicate and transfer resources on a global scale.
+This will make them more likely to conduct business with global clients and suppliers.
+Technology like Internet video conferencing and instant access to economic data from around the world.
+This makes it just as feasible to conduct business or make investments on another continent.
 Technology facilitates this integration and interdependence through improvements in transportation, logistics, and communications.

-As technological innovation makes consumers want new types of products, businesses have to adjust their operations to meet new market demands.
-Businesses integrate new technologies, such as computers and software packages, into their daily operations and production cycle and provide new products such as increased mobile compatibility for a line of electronics.
+As technology innovates businesses have to adjust their operations to meet new market demands.
+Businesses integrate new technologies, such as computers and software packages, into their daily operations and production cycle.
+This will provide new products such as increased mobile compatibility for a line of electronics.

-Driven by consumer desires for new technological goods and more convenient technological services, businesses can compete with each other based on their pace of innovation and adoption of new technologies.
+Driven by consumer desires for new technological goods and more convenient technological services.
+This allows businesses to compete with each other based on their pace of innovation and adoption of new technologies.

 A note for the “late adopters” of technology systems: Information and communications technologies (ICT) can be used to support many of your business activities, from internal business systems to business communications to electronic commerce.

-While you may need to make an initial investment of resources, this kind of electronic business (or “e-business”) can improve your efficiency in the long run by saving you time and streamlining your processes.
-It can also open up new opportunities for collaboration and the exchange of data, all of which can ultimately contribute to an increase in revenue.
+While you may need to make an initial investment of resources.
+This kind of electronic business (or “e-business”) can improve your efficiency in the long run by saving you time and streamlining your processes.
+It can also open up new opportunities for collaboration and the exchange of data.
+Which can ultimately contribute to an increase in your company’s revenue.

-An effective digital strategy requires a three-pronged approach: optimizing the customer experience, improving operational processes, and uncovering new and profitable business models.
+An effective digital strategy requires a three-pronged approach: optimizing the client experience, improving operational processes, and uncovering new and profitable business models.